kingoperating/v2/README.md

-# King Operating Corporation Python Package
+# King Operating Corporation Python Package HI GABE

 This package allows for easy access to the majority of KOC data products.
 Currently on version 2.0.3